shirishkc/LaptopBooster/README.md

 # COLLECTION OF APPS COMMAND THAT MIGHT BE HELPFUL FOR YOU...

-## <ins>IoBit uninstaller and IoBit driver booster</ins>
+## <ins>I0Bit uninstaller and I0Bit driver booster</ins>

 1. Both app are developed by the IoBit
-2. IoUninstaller helps you to clear/uninstall the app from its core.
+2. I0Uninstaller helps you to clear/uninstall the app from its core.
-3. IoDriver booster helps you to update the driver and outdated software.
+3. I0Driver booster helps you to update the driver and outdated software.
 <br>
 <br>

-## POWERSHELL COMMAND TO ACTIVATE WINDOWS AND OFFICE...
+## <ins>POWERSHELL COMMAND TO ACTIVATE WINDOWS AND OFFICE...</ins>

 1. OPEN POWERSHELL IN YOUR PC/LAPTOP
  ![step1](./ACTIVATOR/step1.png)